Filippo-Venturini/asmd23-public-03-LLM/README.md

 With this first approach, `ChatGPT` was requested to implement the `TimetableFactory`, providing all the interfaces available but **not** the tests.

-The code generated is located in the package *chatgpt.withouttests*.
+The code generated is located in the package *codegeneration.chatgpt.withouttests*.
 It consists of two implementations: one for the factory and the other for the timetable interface.
 However, it had the following problems:

 - The tests were not working because it didn't check if the timetable was empty when an activity was added for the first time.